INFO SONXPLUS: What exactly is high fidelity?

 The last word

 I've just set the table for various future columns, as we'll soon be dealing with each of these features applicable to the various components.
-We'll see how the fidelity reproduction is achieved technically, but I'll also identify the components and describe their usefulness.
-I will also follow two buying guides with an undeniable quality/price ratio, one generalist high-fidelity and the other oriented towards listening for audiophiles seeking perfection at a reasonable price.
-In short, there will be something for everyone!
+We'll see how fidelity reproduction is achieved technically, but I'll also identify the components and describe their usefulness.
+In particular, I'll focus on the loudspeakers, which are responsible for the success of the whole system.
+A few buying guides and manufacturer histories will be sprinkled here and there.
+So there's something for everyone!

-I hope you have enjoyed this, and I invite you to comment on any topics you would like me to explore further.
+I hope you've enjoyed this, and I invite you to comment on any topics you'd like me to explore further.

 Stay tuned!